annaguo-bios/flexCausal/README.md

 This package is built for estimating the Average Causal Effect (ACE) in graphical models with unmeasured variables.
-This package is an implementation of the proposed estimators by , based on the theory of influence functions and targeted minimum loss based estimation (TMLE).
+This package is an implementation of the proposed estimators by [this paper](http://www.arxiv.org/pdf/2409.03962), based on the theory of influence functions and targeted minimum loss based estimation (TMLE).

 ![](pkg.jpg)